 The “gliders” are abstract, geometric organisms that resemble butterflies, airplanes or leaves.
 Though their overarching design and colour scheme parameters are defined by Universal Everything to ensure an aesthetic cohesion among the “species”, participants can determine the shape and colour pattern of their own personalised gliders using a simple gesture-based app.
 Once the design process is complete, they then launch their gliders in flight and watch them become animated beings, intermingling with other creations and displaying personalities of their own.

 Commissioned by technology company Intel, the project continues Universal Everything’s line of inquiry into abstraction and anthropomorphism, imparting life to inanimate objects.
-It also investigates the tension between artistic control and collaborative art-making processes, as the studio merely creates the framework and premise for the artistic experience.
+The collective art experience also investigates the tension between artistic control and collaborative art-making processes, as the studio merely creates the framework and premise for the artistic experience.

 Available for licensing, screenings and exhibitions